guppii/google-search/README.md

 # google-search
-replicate a google search webpage
+simple project to replicate a google search results page in appearance

+this is my first stab at learning html so bear with me!